CircuitFlyer/Climb_and_Dive/index.md

 - Dimensions: 27mm x 18mm x 9mm.
 Weight: 5g.
 Ideal for mounting on the side of a profile fuselage.

-- Capacitive touch sensor for user input.
+- Touch sensitive pin for user input.
 No additional switches or buttons to wire and mount.
-Although, if desired, the program code does allow for use with an optional remote pushbutton.
+Although, if desired, the program code does allow for use with an optional remote push-button switch.

 - Onboard multicolour LED to indicate the status of the timer.

 - Wireless programming in the field via a *free* Bluetooth app using a laptop, tablet or smart phone.
-The start-up delay, flight time and governed RPM settings plus a lot more more can be changed without any extra tools, cards or programming boxes.
+The start-up delay, flight time and governed RPM settings plus a lot more can be changed without any extra tools, cards or programming boxes.

 - Programmable soft start.
 The RPM increases over a programmable time period for smoother take-offs.